 Home City: Eastvale

 Dawn started taking Metrolink on her 2nd week at Taco Bell.
-When we spoke with her last fall, she had been taking the train for 7 months.
+When we spoke with her, she had been taking the train for 7 months.

 What’s the Best Part of Your Commute?

 Down time, not sitting in traffic.
-I study and read, sometimes make conversation with other passengers.
+I study and read, and sometimes make conversation with other passengers.

 Tips for People New to taking the Metrolink to work: